-According to data from HELCOM, there is no cod spawning within the project area(HELCOM, 2021) and the occurrence of cod is considered to be low.
-The occurrence of spawning grounds for the most important species for commercial fishing within the project area is mostly considered to be low.
-However, there are small areas within the project area where the assessment is high (Havs- och vattenmyndigheten, 2018).
-The occurrence of herring and sprats within the project area is rather lower than cod and sprats are considered to spawn throughout the project area(HELCOM, 2021).
+According to data evidence from HELCOM there is no cod spawning within the project area (HELCOM, 2021) and the presence of cod is considered low within the project area and the occurrence of spawning areas for the main species for commercial fishing is assessed as low (Havs- och vattenmyndigheten, 2018).
+The presence of herring and sprats in the project area is rather higher than for cod and sprats are believed to spawn within the project area (HELCOM, 2021).

-A survey of the occurrence of different fish species will be conducted together with the Environmental Impact Assessment, see Chapter0.
+A survey of the occurrence of different fish species will be conducted together with the Environmental Impact Assessment, see Chapter 8.